zZeTraL/zZeTraL/README.md

 # 💫 About Me
-Data engineering at ISEN Lille
+Data engineering student at ISEN Lille